SynFutures/sdks/packages/perp/README.md

 // priceInfo, we excpet the target tick const priceInfo = targetTick;
 // size, could be byBase or byQuote
-// the base amount must greater than instrument.minOrderValue
+// the quote amount must greater than instrument.minOrderValue
-// the quote amount must greater than getMinOrderMargin(TickMath.getWadAtTick(targetTick), amm.markPrice, baseSize, instrument.setting.initialMarginRatio)
-const byQuoteSize = {
+// the base amount must greater than instrument.minOrderValue.wdiv(limitPriceWad) const byQuoteSize = {
     quote: ethers.utils.parseUnits('50'),
 };